TahmidAlam-git/MC3_extraction_tools/README.md

 Instruction to use mesh_to_obj.exe (works for xbck files associated with most vehicles and maps):
 1. run the .exe, may take a few seconds to start the file explorer
-2. select the file, may have to wait a few seconds
+2. select the file, may have to wait a few seconds with a blank terminal, much longer for map files
 3. You're done! you're .obj files should appear in folders in the same location as the .exe

 version 1.02(latest):